spreadthesource/tapestry5-installer/README.md

 ### Where the contribution stores the installation related informations ?

-Everything is stored in the user.home directory in a configuration called '.<filterName>.cfg' where <filterName> is the name that you have given to the Tapestry Filter ('wooki' in our case).
+Everything is stored in the user.home directory in a configuration called '.xxx.cfg' where xxx is the name that you have given to the Tapestry Filter ('wooki' in our case).
 You can give another name to avoid conflicts by setting InstallerConstants.CONFIGURATION_FILENAME symbol.